Professional Funeral Live Streaming Across the UK

 Going live

-I usually start the funeral live stream around 20 minutes before the service begins, so viewers have time to connect, test their sound and settle.
-Throughout the service I manage the stream, switching between camera angles and — where arranged — covering more than one location such as church and crematorium or graveside.
+I usually start the stream around 20 minutes before the service begins, so viewers have time to connect, check their sound and settle.
+Throughout the service I manage the stream, switching between camera angles and — where arranged — covering more than one location, such as a church and crematorium, or a chapel and graveside.

 Watching Online